Home Stretching Back Extension Stretch

 Tips and Recommendations

-Listen to your body and stop if you feel sharp pain.
-This stretch should feel relieving, not painful.
+• Avoid Overarching: Listen to your body and stop if you feel sharp pain.
+This stretch should feel relieving and relaxing, not painful.

-A light warm-up or some gentle dynamic stretches before diving into deep back extensions can prevent injury.
+• Warm Up First: A light warm-up or some gentle dynamic stretches before diving into deep back extensions can prevent injury, a light walk could also do the trick.

 Conclusion